pvcraven/arcade_book/source/labs/lab_04_camel/camel.rst

     If they land on mile marker 201 instead of 200, make sure they still win the game.
 See the videos below.
 24. Add a one-in-twenty chance of finding an oasis.
 Print that the user found it, refill the canteen, reset player thirst, and rest the camel.
+If you aren't sure how to do this, see :ref:`random_chance`.
     Make sure a person can't find the oasis unless they are traveling.
+    This will require you to think about where you are putting this code.
 25. Play the game and tune the numbers so it is challenging but not impossible.
     Fix any bugs you find.